njpatel/APL/doc/index.md

 ---
 # Overview

-A Kusto query is a read-only request to process data and return results.
+A APL query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model designed to make the syntax easy to read, author, and automate.
 The query uses schema entities that are organized in a hierarchy similar to SQL's: databases, tables,